ekaur45/decision-tree-task/readme.md

  I'll extract the contents of the uploaded `scripts.zip` file to see the project structure and provide a suitable explanation to add to the `README.md`.
 Let me start by extracting the files.

-The project structure includes several key directories and files.
-Here’s a suggested explanation for adding to the `README.md`:

 ---